nickhward/ga-her-ddpg/README.md

 simply ran these three to run ga-her+ddpg(eventhough currently there is a small error that needs to be fixed.

+Each command must be ran in a seperate terminal...

 First launch the moveit/rviz interface to have connection through simulation.
 ```
 roslaunch aubo_i5_moveit_config demo.launch